edaplayground/eda-playground/docs/intro.rst

 What is EDA Playground?
 ***********************

 EDA Playground gives engineers immediate hands-on exposure to simulating SystemVerilog, Verilog, VHDL, C++/SystemC, and other HDLs.
 All you need is a web browser.
-The goal is to accelerate learning of design/testbench development with easier code sharing, and with simpler access to EDA tools and libraries.
-EDA Playground is specifically designed for small prototypes and examples.
+The goal is to accelerate learning of design/testbench development with easier code sharing and simpler access to EDA tools and libraries.

 * With a simple click, run your code and see console output in real time.
-Pick another simulator version and run it again.
 * View waves for your simulation using `EPWave <http://epwave.readthedocs.org>`_ browser-based wave viewer.
-* Save your code snippets.
-Share your code and simulation results with a web link.
+* Save your code snippets ("Playgrounds").
+* Share your code and simulation results with a web link.
 Perfect for web forum discussions or emails.
   Great for asking questions or sharing your knowledge.
 * Quickly try something out

-  * Try out a SystemVerilog feature before using it on your project.
+  * Try out a language feature with a small example.
   * Try out a library that you're thinking of using.
-  * Modify another engineer's shared code and re-run it.

-* Eliminate environment differences.
-Since the code always executes in the same environment, everyone will see the same result on a subsequent re-run.
-* Browse and use a large repository of working code examples and templates.

 .. image:: _static/playground.png
    :alt: Playground